awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough05-file-system-custom-CNAME.md

 1. Open the Amazon FSx console at [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/)\.

-1. Follow the procedure for creating a new file system as described in [Step 1: Create Your File System](getting-started-step1.md) of the Getting Started section\.
+1. Follow the procedure for creating a new file system as described in [Step 1: Create your file system](getting-started-step1.md) of the Getting Started section\.

 1. In the **Access \- optional** section of the **Create file system** wizard, enter the DNS aliases that you want to associate with your file system\.
 ![\[\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/FSxW-create-fs-Access-aliases.png)